-If you want to read more about the Weston A. Price Dietary Guidelines, here are some resources that you might find helpful.
+If you want to read more about the Weston A. Price Dietary Guidelines, here are some resources you might find helpful.

 - Nutrition and Physical Degeneration by Dr. Weston A. Price (his studies and discoveries along with plenty of pictures)

 - The Weston A. Price Guidelines (an online overview of Dr. WAP, his research, and conclusions.)

 - Nourishing Traditions by Sally Fallon Morell (a thorough overview of the WAP diet along with plenty of recipes)

 - Secret Spoonfuls by Joette Calabrese (a helpful audio recording full of recipes for integrating WAP principles in your everyday diet)

 - Nourishing Traditional Diets by Sally Fallon Morell (a conference presentation with more information about the WAP diet and what constitutes a healthy diet, including pictures and research)